pohpingai/AI-journey/README.md

 ### Project 1 — 🏎️ Pit Wall (July 2026)
 **FinOps for AI: cost visibility + model routing for an AI agent**

-One of my first build.
 A 4-step consumer-feedback agent for a fictional snack brand, with every AI call metered through a LiteLLM proxy ("the toll booth").

 Headline results:
 - Built a cost dashboard: cost per task, per step, per message